 Each health check must specify either command or goss_rules – they are mutually exclusive.
 The format is auto-detected based on which field is set (nagios for command, goss for goss_rules), but can be overridden explicitly.

-Nagios Format
+Nagios format

 Health checks using command follow Nagios plugin conventions for exit codes: